subhashree2023/first-next-app-code/README.md

    And in NextJS, we can create such a dynamic route by adding a nested folder where we use square brackets.
    [] special syntax supported by NextJs.
-   We can create a folder like [] and Inside the square bracket we can put any place holder name(example [slug]). and for rendering page content we need page.js file in that folder.
+   We can create a folder like [] and Inside the square bracket we can put any place holder name(example [slug]). and for rendering page content we need page.js file in that folder. loading.js is a reserved file name to show data loading msg to user.